latchbio/latch/docs/source/tutorials/registry_import.md

 latch preview <path_to_workflow_directory>
 ```

-The command will open up a new page in the browser that displays a preview of the sample sheet component.
+The command will open the workflow UI in a new page in the default browser.
+It will include the sample sheet import element:

 ![A preview of the sample sheet component on the workflow GUI](../assets/registry/samplesheet.png)